obruendl/linux_driver_tutorial/doc/05_uio_driver.md

 ## 9. Conclusion

-In this chapter, a simple UIO based device driver was built and installed.
-It was used from a very simple command line application.
+In this chapter, a simple UIO based device driver was utilized.
+It was used from a very simple application.
+To achieve this, we did not have to write a single line of kernel code.

 Of course only the very simplest case of a driver is covered, but this should be a good starting point to base your own development of a real (and more complex) driver on.